BAJAJ FINSERV DIRECT LIMITED

 • Regular Dividend Stocks

-These are companies that have a consistent track record of paying dividends at regular intervals.
-They are often favoured by investors seeking predictable income.
+These companies have a history of declaring dividends at regular intervals.

 • High-Yield Dividend Stocks

-These stocks offer a higher dividend yield relative to their share price.
-You can calculate the Dividend Yield as:
+These stocks have a higher dividend yield relative to their share price.
+Dividend yield is calculated as:

 • Dividend Growth Stocks